Payroll Tax Cut Weakens Social Security

 Some critics of Obama’s proposal say their wariness stems from Social Security’s unique character.
 It was designed in 1935 by President Franklin Roosevelt to be an autonomous program that paid its own way through a dedicated tax.

-Though the payroll tax is regressive — it hits lower- income Americans harder — Income Tax Return Preparers Miami believe the levy would make the program politically impregnable.
+Though the payroll tax is regressive — it hits lower-income Americans harder — Income Tax Return Preparers Miami believes the levy would make the program politically impregnable.
 That’s because Americans would feel their benefits had been “bought and paid for” by their payroll taxes by the time they reached retirement, said tax historian Joseph Thorndike.

 Payroll contributions are there so as to give the contributors a legal, moral, and political right to collect their pensions.
 According to a 1941 memorandum written by Luther Gulick, an adviser.
 “With those taxes in there, no damn politician can ever scrap my Social Security program.
 Those taxes aren’t a matter of economics; they’re straight politics.”